 My work has appeared across different kinds of media and genres including creative scholarship, peer reviewed articles and book chapters, special issues, and new media pieces.

 In "The Professional Work of 'Unprofessional' Tweets" I draw on a situational analysis methodology to understand the tactical online rhetorical choices of a young African American professional communicator, “Gina”.
 I draw on situated analysis to show how Gina engaged in her particular African American Hush Harbor (AAHH) of young African American professionals online.
 I make the argument that Twitter was used to maintain professional network ties in Gina’s AAHH community while resisting organizational discourses of surveillance.
 I further argue that analyzing particular choices in “boundaryless career” situations allows us to see important non-task based professional writing activity.
+I was happy to have the article nominated for Best Article Reporting Qualitative or Quantitative Research in Technical or Scientific Communication, NCTE (2017 – 2018).

 I am interested in the possibilities for technical/professional communication to not just critique but do social justice work though the design of user experiences.
 I have worked with graduate students on two activist application projects.
 Fair & Square is part of Michael Salvo and Liza Pott's Rhetoric and Experience Architecture where we wrote about a mobile application design that relies on the engagement of restaurant consumers.
 The goal of Fair & Square is activism through the procedural rhetoric of the leverage of consumers choices to support businesses that support fair labor for farm workers.
 Through the app consumers can become low barrier organized "activists," by electing to support local restaurants, grocery stores, or markets based on how restaurants and markets source their food stuffs and the personal cost to the farm workers who sourced them.